 TWU 308r SCHOOL PUBLICATIONS (1)

 The student enrolled in this course gains practical experience in writing, editing, and layout through work for one or more of the school publications.
 No prerequisite.
+Maximum credit: 3 hours.
+Does not fulfill a WE.
+(Fall, Spring)

 GRADUATE PROGRAMS